Supplementary data: British Columbia

 Topic: Increasing participation in colorectal cancer screening

-Title of image: Percentage of eligible people in BC who received colon screening using FIT, by sex and year
+Title of image: Percentage of eligible people in BC who received colon screening using FIT in 2020, by sex

 Data source: Provincial cancer agencies and programs